robmoffat/k9/docs/sprints/sprint_005.md

 - We should be able to render the XML returned by passing it through a simple d3 component which turns it into SVG.
 DONE (24th April 2016)
 - Tests should look like "here's some rendering information, handle it".
 DONE
 - Using D3 to display on the screen.
 DONE (10th May 2016)
 - This should be a simple drop-in replacement to Raphael, and clear out this tech debt.
+DONE (17th May 2016)
 - (Bonus Goal) make sure animation still looks good, so handle updates.
+DONE  (17th May 2016)

+## Prelude: A new Style of Rendering

+In the existing Kite9, I send the sizes and positions of the elements through to the client layer, and then write logic on the client to put all the elements in their correct positions using Raphael.
+Now, aside from the fact we want to remove Raphael, this means duplication:  we have code on both client and server that knows how to position content within a Glyph.

+One thing that occurred to me in this sprint is tha  we should base rendering entirely of the content of **renderingInformation**.
+This way we achieve separation in the gui of before and after.
+This way, we could take any given tag with an ID, and call render on it.
+In fact, I am not going to go crazy on rendering client-side for now because of this.
+I'm just going to get the basics in place and worry about fine-grained rendering later, by changing the model.

+So, in this world, `RenderingInformation` would contain an SVG "payload".
+We would construct a group for the id'd element, and then dump the SVG payload into the group.
+Things like offset / size and so on could also be set here.

+In order to do this, I am going to rely on Batik to convert my diagrams into SVG, and handle the outputting.

-## Prelude:  Content Types
+## Second Prelude:  Content Types

 Outputting SVG (or a web page containing SVG) is a *Content-Type* issue, and this is supported by the HTTP spec.
 We should make use of this.
 The content types related to diagrams in Kite9 are:

  - **text/adl+xml** : Unrendered ADL (Kite9's internal XML Format).
- - **text/rendered-adl+xml**:  Same as the above, but including rendering information to say where each element goes.
+ - **text/rendered-adl+xml**:  Same as the above, but including `RenderingInformation` tags to say where each element goes.
+ - **text/adl-svg+xml**: As above, but also including snippets of SVG that say exactly what the element looks like (also embedded within `RenderingInformation`
  - **application/pdf**:  PDF type
  - **image/png**: PNG Image format (the usual web format)
  - **image/svg+xml**:  SVG Images
- - **text/html**: Our rendered page, with an SVG image embedded in it.
+ - **text/html**: Our rendered page, with an SVG image embedded in it (processed using D3/React/etc)

 To handle these in Spring, we use a [HttpMessageConverter](http://docs.spring.io/spring/docs/3.0.x/javadoc-api/org/springframework/http/converter/HttpMessageConverter.html) subtype.